 There is much more to acupuncture than inserting needles into sore points, which may only be a symptom of an underlying cause or condition.
 Acupuncture requires a comprehensive patient assessment, an acupuncture diagnosis and a personal treatment plan.
 Appropriate needling methods and supplementary treatments can then be administered.
 Supplementary treatments may include cupping, moxibustion, Chinese herbal medicine, exercise therapy or dietary recommendations.
 Acupuncturists can also work with your existing doctor or GP.
 In addition, an acupuncturist must undertake continual professional development to stay registered.

-Acupuncture is considered to be very safe in the hands of well-trained practitioners.
-However, without this extensive training, dry needling by non-acupuncturists can result in complications, some of which can be quite painful and serious.
-The dry needling terminology came from Dr Janet Travell, MD in the mid 1900’s when she inserted “dry” or empty hypodermic needles which did not contain any medication.
+Acupuncture is considered to be safe in the hands of well-trained practitioners.
+However, without this extensive training, dry needling by non-acupuncturists raises the risk of more complications, some of which can be quite painful and serious.
+Historical note: The dry needling terminology came from Dr Janet Travell, MD in the mid 1900’s when she inserted “dry” or empty hypodermic needles which did not contain any medication.

 Is my practitioner fully qualified and registered in acupuncture?